 Get up to 55,000 bonus points (a value of up to $1,100), that’s enough to fly anywhere in North America or the Caribbean (taxes and fees extra)!
 You’ll get 35,000 Welcome Points on approval and 20,000 bonus points when you spend $5,000 in your first 6 months.
 Apply by September 16, 2022.
 Terms and conditions apply.

-I initially had my first experience with the Royal Bank Avion Visa Infinite a few years back (2011 to 2012 to be precise).
+I initially had my first experience with the RBC Avion Visa Infinite a few years back (2011 to 2012 to be precise).
 I was a big fan.
 It was easy to use, there were no black out dates, I was able to transfer my points easily to the Airlines Awards and there is a great promotion to transfer your points (and get 50% more points at that) to British Airways Avios a few times a year.
-So, the 15,000 bonus RBC Rewards points that you’re awarded when you are approved and meet the minimum spend for the RBC Avion Visa Infinite card becomes 52,500 British Airways Avios points when you convert them.
+So, the 35,000 bonus RBC Rewards points that you’re awarded when you are approved and meet the minimum spend for the RBC Avion Visa Infinite card becomes 52,500 British Airways Avios points when you convert them.
 There really wasn’t much to NOT like.